-- Competitive nature: learned the important aspects of rewarding competition such as discipline, focus, sacrifice, the importance of preparation, and learning from mistakes - Teamwork/ interpersonal skills: Learned to work cooperatively with others by putting aside personal interests and working towards a common goal - Physical training/ conditioning: Being pushed by coaches and teammates to do more than previously thought possible built resilience and mental strength - Goal setting: taught to be held accountable, both individually and collectively, for achieving shared goals and the consequences of not meeting those goals.
-Understand that short term goal setting in the foundation fro long term success - Ability to make decisions under pressure: Learned to manage stressful situations and be confident while making decision, and to not dwell on mistakes but to learn from them and move on - Handling adversity well: learned to view losses as an opportunity to analyze what can be done better next time, rather than pointing fingers or creating excuses - Coachable: Developed a willingness to constantly strive for improvement and handle constructive criticism well.
-Accustomed to being evaluated and given suggestion for improvement
+- Competitive nature: learned the important aspects of rewarding competition such as discipline, focus, sacrifice, the importance of preparation, and learning from mistakes - Teamwork/ interpersonal skills: Learned to work cooperatively with others by putting aside personal interests and working towards a common goal - Physical training/ conditioning: Being pushed by coaches and teammates to do more than previously thought possible built resilience and mental strength - · Goal setting: taught to be held accountable, both individually and collectively, for achieving shared goals and the consequences of not meeting those goals.
+Understand that short term goal setting is the foundation for long term success - · Ability to make decisions under pressure: Learned to manage stressful situations and be confident while making decisions, and to not dwell on mistakes but to learn from them and move on - Handling adversity well: learned to view losses as an opportunity to analyze what can be done better next time, rather than pointing fingers or creating excuses - · Coachable: Developed a willingness to constantly strive for improvement and handle constructive criticism well.
+Accustomed to being evaluated and given suggestions for improvement

-Sample Action Words to Start Resume Bullet Points:
+Sample Action Words to Start Resume Bullet Points

-- Achieved

-- Collaborated

-- Created

-- Directed

-- Established

-- Influenced

-- Initiated

-- Led

-- Mentored
+- Achieved Collaborated Oversaw Created Organized • Directed Provided Established Influenced Replaced Initiated I ed - Mentored

 - Motivated

-- Oversaw

-- Organized

-- Provided

 - Reinforces

-- Replaced

 - Revamped

 - Reviewed

 - Saved